RohanShrivastava08/Interview-Preparation-2025/Front End Interview 2025.md

 > Service workers act as a proxy between the web application and the network, enabling features like offline caching, background sync, and push notifications, thereby improving performance and reliability.

+## TypeScript for Frontend

+### 91. How do you handle optional props in TypeScript React components?

+> You use the `?` symbol in the prop definition to mark it optional.
+For example:

+tsx

+CopyEdit

+`interface Props {     name: string;     age?: number; // optional prop  }`

+### 92. What is a Type Assertion in TypeScript?

+> Type assertion tells the compiler to treat a variable as a specific type, using syntax like `<Type>value` or `value as Type`.
+It’s useful when you know more about the variable’s type than TypeScript.

+### 93. How can you enforce strict typing on event handlers in React with TypeScript?

+> You can type event parameters using React’s built-in types, e.g.,

+tsx

+CopyEdit

+`const handleClick = (event: React.MouseEvent<HTMLButtonElement>) => { ... };`

+---

+## CSS Frameworks (Tailwind, Bootstrap)

+### 94. How does Tailwind CSS approach styling differently than traditional CSS?

+> Tailwind uses utility classes directly in HTML for styling instead of writing separate CSS files, allowing rapid, component-focused styling without context switching.

+### 95. How can you customize Tailwind CSS?

+> By editing the `tailwind.config.js` file, you can add or override colors, spacing, fonts, and plugins to tailor Tailwind to your design system.

+### 96. What are Bootstrap grid breakpoints?

+> Bootstrap grid uses breakpoints like `xs` (extra small), `sm` (small), `md` (medium), `lg` (large), and `xl` (extra large) to create responsive layouts.

+---

+## Next.js & SSR Concepts

+### 97. What is the difference between `getStaticProps` and `getServerSideProps` in Next.js?

+> `getStaticProps` generates static HTML at build time, great for pages that don’t change often. `getServerSideProps` runs on each request to generate fresh HTML, useful for dynamic data.

+### 98. How does Next.js handle routing?

+> Next.js uses a file-based routing system where files inside the `pages` directory automatically become routes.

+### 99. What is Incremental Static Regeneration (ISR) in Next.js?

+> ISR lets you update static content after build time by revalidating pages in the background at runtime, combining benefits of SSG and SSR.

+---

+## Testing with Jest & React Testing Library

+### 100. How do you mock API calls in Jest tests?

+> You can use `jest.mock()` to mock modules or libraries, or use libraries like `msw` (Mock Service Worker) to mock HTTP requests for more realistic tests.

+### 101. What is snapshot testing in Jest?

+> Snapshot testing captures the rendered output of a component and compares it with a stored snapshot file to detect unintended UI changes.

+### 102. How do you test asynchronous code with Jest?

+> Use `async/await` in tests and utilities like `waitFor` from React Testing Library to wait for async state updates before assertions.

+---

+## UI/UX and Design Thinking Basics

+### 103. What is user persona in UX design?

+> A user persona is a fictional character representing a typical user, helping teams design for user needs and behaviors.

+### 104. What does “mobile-first design” mean?

+> It means designing the user interface starting with the smallest screen size (mobile) and progressively enhancing it for larger screens.

+### 105. How do you improve usability on forms?

+> Use clear labels, group related fields, provide inline validation feedback, and ensure keyboard accessibility.